AdeleResearchGroup/Cube/README.md

 Generating the documentation
 ----------------------------

+Go to the doc directory and run:

-> mvn clean site:stage
+> mvn clean site

-This will generate the documentation web site in the 'target/staging' location.
+This will generate the documentation web site in the 'target/site' location.